Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Preliminaries

-A joint distribution $P$ factorizes according to a DAG $\DAG$ if $P(\nodeSet{}) = \prod_{i=1}^d P(X_i \given \text{pa}(\DAG, X_i))$. $P$ is said Markovian w.r.t. a DAG \DAG{} if the conditional independence relations entailed by \DAG{} via d-separation are respected in the distribution $P$.
-In turn, distribution $P$ is \emph{faithful} w.r.t. \DAG{} if the opposite is true, and the conditional independences in $P$ imply the d-separation relations from DAG \DAG.
-Different DAGs can imply the same set of conditional independences, in which case they form a Markov Equivalence Class (MEC, \citep{Richardson1996CCD}).
-DAGs in a MEC present the same adjacencies and v-structures and are uniquely represented by a \emph{completed partially} DAG (CPDAG) \citep{chickering2002ges}.
-A CPDAG is a partially directed graph that has a directed edge if every DAG in the MEC has it and an undirected edge if both directions appear in different DAGs belonging to the MEC.
+\paragraph{Statistical Notions} A joint probability distribution $P$ factorizes according to a DAG $\DAG$ if $P(\nodeSet{}) = \prod_{i=1}^d P(X_i \given \text{pa}(\DAG, X_i))$. $P$ is said Markovian w.r.t. \DAG{} if it respects the conditional independence relations entailed by \DAG{} via d-separation.
+In turn, $P$ is \emph{faithful} to \DAG{} if the opposite is true, i.e. DAG \DAG\ reflects all conditional independences in $P$.
+Different DAGs can imply the same set of conditional independences, in which case they form a Markov Equivalence Class (MEC,~\citep{Richardson1996CCD}).
+DAGs in a MEC present the same adjacencies and v-structures and are uniquely represented by a \emph{Completed Partially} DAG (CPDAG)~\citep{chickering2002learning}.
+A CPDAG is a partially directed graph that has a directed edge if every DAG in the MEC has it, and an undirected edge if both directions appear in different DAGs in the MEC.